 - 1. Completely air out the motor home. - 2.
 Have the entire LP gas system checked for leaks. - 3.
 Check window operation. - 4.
 Check cabinet and door hinges.
 Lubricate with penetrating oil, if necessary. - 5.
 Close all faucets and drain valves that are open. - 6.
-Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage. - 8.
-Sanitize the water system as outlined under Disinfecting the Fresh Water System in the Plumbing section, then flush the waterlines thoroughly with fresh water. - After flushing fresh waterlines, install a new water filter cartridge on the galley sink water filter and/or full-coach water filteration system (if equipped).
-See appropriate filter installation instructions in Plumbing section. - NOTE: Always purge a new filter with clean running water before using.
+Add a few gallons of water to the fresh water tank and turn on the water pump to check for leaks, especially at fittings. - 7.
+Open all faucets in turn to release trapped air and check to be sure faucet washers have not hardened during storage. - 8.
+Sanitize the water system as outlined under "Disinfecting the Fresh Water System" in Section 7 Plumbing, then flush the waterlines thoroughly with fresh water. - 9.
+After flushing fresh waterlines, install a new water filter cartridge on the galley sink water filter and/or full-coach water filteration system (if equipped).
+See appropriate filter installation instructions in Section 7 Plumbing. - NOTE: Always purge a new filter with clean running water before using.
 See filter manufacturer's directions included with the filter cartridge. - 10.
 Check the toilet for proper operation. - 11.
-Add water to the holding tank using the toilet flush pedal and galley sink faucet.
-Check to be sure dump valves seal tightly. - 12.
-Check around all appliances for obstructions and ensure that all vent openings are clear.
+Add water to the holding tank using the toilet flush pedal (or the "Normal Flush" switch if your coach is equipped with an electric flush toilet) and galley sink faucet.
+Check to be sure dump valves seal tightly.

-- 13. Start refrigerator and check for proper cooling. - 14.
+- 12. Check around all appliances for obstructions and ensure that all vent openings are clear. - 13.
+Start refrigerator and check for proper cooling. - 14.
 Clean wall and counter surfaces. - 15.
 Replace batteries, if necessary, and check out electrical system to make sure all lights and electrical components operate. - 16.
 Check tires for proper cold inflation pressure.
 See Vehicle Certification Label in Introduction section. - 17.
 After washing accumulated winter grime from the vehicle, it is important to carefully inspect the seams and sealants for separation or cracks that may have appeared around the window frames, vents, and any other joints.
 See Sealants Inspection and General Information at the beginning of this section.
 Re-sealing is quite simple and the material is quickly and easily applied.
 Appropriate compounds are available from your dealer.
 See Sealants Recommended Application page in the Supplement Manual provided in your InfoCase.